 When analyzing the size of the Pomeranian it is clear how this breed is quite small.
 Despite being equipped with a coat that makes it look like a lion (a feature that can be found in its behavior too), the Pomeranian has a very fragile build especially on the joints level, and a typically Spitz-like head displaying round features and a rather flat muzzle which fits well with the rest of the body.

 Pomeranians need to be able to count on the very caring presence of the owner due to their regular and daily necessities.
 This type of dog won't normally eat large amounts of food which is an advantage that will allow owners to adequately check any intake from alternative food sources.
-Nevertheless, Poms require care for their health especially for any issues affecting their joints, and for their fur which needs a consistent kind of attention.
+Nevertheless, Poms require specific care for their health especially for any issues affecting their joints, and for their fur which needs a consistent kind of attention.

 Maintenance cost within average